top of page

 Self-Organizing System Networks Create the Order of The World

 From the systems of individual cells to those of forests and cities, interdependent feedback networks regulate and adapt their respective systems.
 They enable their systems function by behaving like living, intentional creatures.
-The biosphere itself is a meta version of such a network.
-It is composed of interacting feedback relationships among the countless other networks that are its parts.
-Each responds to feedback from other networks, acting to generate the collective self-organization of the meta-system.
+The biosphere itself is a synergistically symbiotic, reciprocally interdependent meta version of such a network.
+It is composed of interacting feedback relationships among the countless other system networks that are its parts.
+Each responds to feedback from other networks, acting reciprocally to generate the collective self-organization of the meta-system.
 This self-creating, self-regulating, networked world is radically interdependent.
-By adapting to each other, interacting networks make if possible for each individual network to persist.
+By adapting to each other, interacting networks impose constraints upon each other, resulting in mutual benefits that make it possible for each individual network to persist.
 Human systems do this as well as natural ones.
+Competition between systems, as in species, is actually a subset of the biosphere's mutualistic cooperation, as the self-assertion of each system imposes constraints on others.

 The networks of individual trees interact to generate the self-organizing meta-network of a forest ecology